tylerjarvis/RootFinding/README.md

 You can submit a pull request on the GitHub page.
 Although you can merge your own pull request into `develop`, it is best practice to have someone else complete the merge.
 Do not complete a merge if there are conflicts or if the code does not have proper documentation, including docstrings and comments.
+As soon as your pull request has been successfully merged into develop, you should delete the branch on your local machine.

+`$ git branch -D test/convert_poly`

+The person who completed the pull request should also delete the branch located on GitHub.

 **Solving a System of Polynomial Equations**